bbauska/Coursera-Bootstrap/readme.md

 Notice that here, this says form-check col-md-6 offset-md-2.

-The reason why I\'m doing an offset-md-2 is I don\'t have a label.
+The reason why I&apos;m doing an offset-md-2 is I don&apos;t have a label.

 I was typically using two columns for the labels.

 Since this checkbox should align itself to the right side in the form.

-That\'s why I used offset-md-2 here.
+That&apos;s why I used offset-md-2 here.

 And then inside here it says label class="form-check-label".

 And then it provides input tag here with type checkbox.

-That\'s how you create a checkbox.
+That&apos;s how you create a checkbox.

-And then the class, the Bootstrap class that you\'re going to apply to your checkbox is form-check-input.
+And then the class, the Bootstrap class that you&apos;re going to apply to your checkbox is form-check-input.

 And then the name and the initial value is empty.